gbonorino/Hydrology-Hydraulics/README.md

 Hydrology/Hydraulics consulting projects
 Uploaded are some of the projects I've been directly involved in.
 In Spanish.
-Tafi Viejo flood risk: Ongoing report on flood hazard to Tafi Viejo Municipality and installation of an early warning system.
+DETEM Tafi Viejo flood risk: Ongoing report on flood hazard to Tafi Viejo Municipality and installation of an early warning system.
 Includes HEC-HMS and HEC-RAS modeling files.